drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.core/01.conditions/docs.md

 Evaluate Function
 ---

 This is the guts of a condition.
-The goal of `evaluate` is to decide if an order meets a certain criteria and to return a boolean TRUE if so.
+The goal of `->evaluate()` is to decide if an order meets a certain criteria.

 ```
-// *** Remember annotations are inherited from ConditionInterface.***
 public function evaluate(EntityInterface $entity) {

+  /*
-// This line is essential as it ensures this condition will only run for the
+   * This line is essential as it ensures this condition will crash if it is
-// 'entity_type' declared in this condition's annotations.
+   * given a different entity type than what is declared in its annotations.
+   */
   $this->assertEntity($entity);

   /** @var \Drupal\commerce_order\Entity\OrderInterface $order */